alexdebril/rss-atom-bundle/README.md

     "debril/rss-atom-bundle": "1.6"

-then, ask Composer to install it:
+Ask Composer to install it:

     composer.phar update debril/rss-atom-bundle

-finally, edit your app/AppKernel.php to register the bundle in the registerBundles() method as above:
+Edit your app/AppKernel.php to register the bundle in the registerBundles() method as above:

 ```php